Indiana Jones Venice locations

 And I hate arrogant men.

 HOTEL DANIELI.
-Indiana Jones and the last crusade locations Venice
+Indiana Jones venice

 HOTEL DANIELI Venice.
 Indiana Jones movie locations